History Files Nav bar

 Tantamani

 The Nubians revolt against the Assyrians but are overpowered, and Tantamani and other leaders are deported to Ninevah.
-Once the Assyrians appoint Necho as the first pharaoh of the Twenty-Sixth Dynasty and leave Egypt, Tantamani marches down the Nile from Nubia and reoccupies all of Egypt including Memphis.
-Necho is killed in Tantamani's campaign but Assyrian reinforcement of Necho's successor forces Tantamani to give up on Egypt and return to Napata.
+Once the Assyrians appoint Necho as a vassal with special prominence in Egypt (and father of the first pharaoh of the Twenty-Sixth Dynasty), they leave Egypt, Tantamani marches down the Nile from Nubia and reoccupies all of Egypt including Memphis.
+Necho is killed in Tantamani's campaign but Assyrian reinforcement of Necho's successor forces Tantamani to give up Egypt entirely and return to Napata.

 653 - 643 BC